Which is the first National Park in India? Jim Corbett?

 The smallest national park in India is the South Button Island National Park.
 It’s in the Andaman and Nicobar Islands and covers a total area of 0.44 sq km.

 This park is an extension of the Rani Jhansi Marine National Park.
-Sea creatures like Dolphins, Blue whales, sea turtles, etc., are protected here.
+It protects sea creatures such as Dolphins, Blue whales, and sea turtles.

 South Button Island National Park